-Taj Mahal Quartet has been Postponed due to the effects of the COVID-19 pandemic.
+Taj Mahal Quartet has been Rescheduled due to the effects of the COVID-19 pandemic.

 Taj Mahal doesn’t wait for permission.
 If a sound intrigues him, he sets out to make it.
 If origins mystify him, he moves to trace them.
 If rules get in his way, he unapologetically breaks them.
 To Taj, convention means nothing, but traditions are holy.
 He has pushed music and culture forward, all while looking lovingly back.

 “I just want to be able to make the music that I’m hearing come to me––and that’s what I did,” Taj says.
 The 76-year-old is home in Berkeley, reflecting on six decades of music making.
 “When I say, ‘I did,’ I’m not coming from the ego.
 The music comes from somewhere.
 You’re just the conduit it comes through.
 You’re there to receive the gift.”